Bhumbra/DeepNodal/QUICKSTART.md

 ...
 ```

-The letters 'datn' stand for 'dropout', 'architecture', 'transfer function', and 'normalisation' respectively.
+The letters 'dant' stand for 'dropout', 'architecture', 'normalisation', and 'transfer function' respectively.
 The order
 specification is incredibly powerful because not only does it allow assignment of the order of operations but also
 allows specific exclusion of operations.
 For example, 'a' allows only an architectural operation (here a convolution)
 and excludes all other types of operations.
 Since ResNets do not generalise well with adaptive learning rate optimisers,